What is the ”core”?

 The “core” is made up of several muscle groups including the transversus abdominis (TrA), multifidus, diaphragm and pelvic floor muscles (2).
 These muscles work together to produce stability in the abdominal and lower spinal region, as well as to support and coordinate movements of the limbs and spine more generally (2).
 The “core” may also include bigger muscle groups such as the rectus abdominis (aka the six-pack) and lower back muscles – however in a clinical sense we are usually referring to the smaller stabilising muscles (4).

-So, we’ve covered what the “core” actually is, but what is core stability and what do we mean by core exercises?
 Core stability typically refers to the active component of the stabilising system – in other words, tissues of the body that actually do something (1).
 These active components include deep (as in deep within the body) muscles that provide segmental stability (including TrA and multifidus), and/or the superficial (as in close to the surface) muscles (for example rectus abdominis aka the six-pack, and erector spinae) (1).
-These groups of muscles (aka the active components), work together in co-ordination with passive structures (such as the vertebrae of the lumbar spine) and control systems (such as neurological systems) to produce stability.
+These groups of muscles (aka the active components), work together in coordination with passive structures (such as the vertebrae of the lumbar spine) and control systems (such as neurological systems) to produce stability.

 Why is it important?